 Dealey Plaza - Dallas, Texas

-This photograph was taken from the vantage point of the "X" painted on Elm Street - the exact spot where the fatal shot hit The President.
+Taken from the vantage point of the “X” painted on Elm Street.

-Lee Harvey Oswald purportedly fired the shot or shots that killed President John F. Kennedy from a window on the sixth floor of the Texas School Book Depository building.
+Lee Harvey Oswald fired the shot or shots that killed President John F. Kennedy from a window on the sixth floor of the Texas School Book Depository building.
 Kennedy was killed and Texas Governor John B. Connelly was wounded.
 During his escape, Oswald also killed a Dallas police officer, J.D.
 Tippit, with a revolver.
-Oswald bought an Italian made 2766 Mannlicher-Carcano 6.5mm rifle legally, by mail order from Klein's Sporting Goods in Chicago through an advertisement in the National Rifle Association's American Rifleman magazine.
+Oswald bought an Italian made 2766 Mannlicher-Carcano 6.5mm rifle legally, by mail order from Klein’s Sporting Goods in Chicago through an advertisement in the National Rifle Association‘s American Rifleman magazine.
 The revolver was purchased legally by mail from a Los Angeles company.
-"Nice shot, Oswald." has become a pop culture meme amongst baby-boomers and others wishing to cast aspersions on someone's blunder.

 Elm Street looking north